Dry Ice Blasting for Mold Remediation: 6 Key Benefits & Uses (🎧 Listen Now)

 1. Zero Moisture Exposure

 Unlike pressure washing, dry ice blasting introduces no water.
-This prevents mold regrowth and protects electronics, insulation, and delicate materials.
+This prevents mold regrowth and protects sensitive materials.

-Made from recycled CO₂, the pellets leave no chemical waste.
-They’re safe for food facilities, hospitals, and homes with children/pets.
+Pellets are made from recycled CO₂ and leave no chemical waste.
+Safe for food facilities, hospitals, and homes with children or pets.

 3. Deep Penetration

-The process cleans crevices, HVAC systems, and porous surfaces where mold hides.
-Studies show 99% spore removal in hard-to-reach areas.
+Cleans crevices, HVAC systems, and porous surfaces where mold hides.
+Studies show up to 99% spore removal in hard-to-reach areas.

 4. No Secondary Waste